 HOT!
 The NYC Celebration of Queer Culture (Lounge and Mainstage)

-This festival of diverse LGBTQ performance art, theatre, literature, music, burlesque, circus arts and dance celebrates its 25th anniversary in 2016.
+This year’s festival celebrates its 26th anniversary in 2017.
 HOT! presents over 100 queer artists six nights a week every summer.

 A creative think tank, happening, salon, and symposium presenting what is next in art for New York & beyond.
 Curated by Frank J. Miles.